 Our goal is to build proper housing for a family in need who has been identified by our in-country partner.
 Creating Possibilities Nepal (CP), is a non-political, non-religious, non-profit social organization.
 The group envisions a democratic society where all children and women have their basic human rights respected.
 The organization believes in the universal realization of human rights and in transparent and good governance.

-By working on this project, you’ll be building a future for a family.
-You’ll work alongside like-minded volunteers who are also passionate about travel and giving others a hand up, not a hand out.
+By working on this project, you’ll be building a future for a single mother.
+You’ll work alongside like-minded volunteers in Nepal who are also passionate about travel and giving others a hand up, not a hand out.

 Read day-to-day experiences from our volunteers on the Nepal Blog »

 Expect sunny days with daytime temperature generally hovering around a pleasant 15°C. Temperatures can vary, depending on how high up in the mountains you’re working, so it’s a good idea to prepare for a little of everything.

 Nepal is a Mecca for trekkers and weekend time will offer lots of chance to hit the trails or take in some of the many cultural experiences that Nepal offers.

 On this trip, you’ll be working to put together a home out of bricks with a steel roof.
 The plan is to build a home that’s 15X25 feet, with a kitchen, bedroom and storage room, as well as a toilet/bathroom.
 That’s not much by most standards, but this family doesn’t have much for housing at present.
 A solid home will mean stability and shelter for this family.

 The beneficiary of this project is Nauni, a 34 year old single mother with a daughter and son.
 Both children go to public school.
 They currently live in a house with her brother-in-laws family.
 There are currently a total of 13 people in this household.
 Four years ago Nauni’s husband was electrocuted in a construction accident and was unable to work.
 He lost his arm and was so badly injured he was unable to work.
 Two years later he died.